Disclaimer

 Training a dog is a difficult thing.
 It needs special care and attention.
 It is not just about teaching your dog how to behave.
 It is much more than that.
 It also includes how you want your dog to live with you.

-Dogs are animals after all.
-Your each act or each omission is a signal to them.
+Dogs are animals, after all.
+Each act or each omission is a signal to them.
 They carefully watch you and read your signals.
-What you allow your dog to do and what you disallow are all signals.
+What you allow your dog to do and disallow are all signals.
 These are messages to your dog.

-Like all the other messages we send in our daily lives, if we are sending the right signals and delivering the right messages, the reply would be positive.
+Like all the other messages we send daily, the reply will be positive if we send the right signals and deliver the right messages.
 If the messages and signals are wrong, the dog would behave badly and might act rogue.

 The first thing is to know your dog better.
-First of all, we need to talk about the American Staffordshire Terrier itself.
-It is a muscular and agile dog with an average height.
-Staffordshire Terrier is a pack dog and so it comes with a pack mentality.
+First, we must talk about the American Staffordshire Terrier itself.
+It is a muscular and agile dog with average height.
+Staffordshire Terrier is a pack dog, so it comes with a pack mentality.
 It is full of energy.

-Other than that, it can be a trustable and good family dog if it is trained well.
-In this section, we are going to talk about the dos and don’ts of American Staffordshire Terrier training.
+Other than that, it can be a trustable and good family pet if it is trained well.
+In this section, we will talk about the dos and don’ts of American Staffordshire Terrier training.

 ● Early Socialization is Necessary

-In the case of American Staffordshire Terrier, early socialization is essential.
-This comes with a logic.
-As it has been explained earlier in great detail about the past and inclinations of the Staffordshire Terrier breed, early socialization would take it out of their natural animal inclinations.
+In the case of the American Staffordshire Terrier, dog owners need to know that early socialization is essential.
+This comes with logic.
+As explained earlier in great detail about the past and inclinations of the Staffordshire Terrier breed, early socialization would take it out of their natural inclinations.

 It is a pack animal.
 In the pack, animals behave fiercely towards other animals.
 The gene pool ingrains certain character traits in dogs.
 If anyone needs to pet a dog, the training must begin at a very tender age when it has not socialized with its own species freely.

 The other important thing to note is that the Staffordshire Terrier is bodily muscular and temperamentally aggressive.
-It is necessary that the aggression is ended before petting it.
+The aggression must be ended before petting it.

 The Staffordshire Terrier feels threatening to children.
 So, it becomes extremely important that training should start early.
 The dog should spend time with the children as a puppy.
 In this way, it would feel comfortable around them.

-Lastly, this breed feels insecure from other dogs and comes with an attacking mentality.
+Lastly, this breed feels insecure about other dogs and has an attacking mentality.
 It attacks not to defend itself but to disarm and kill the opponent.
-Early socialization and nearness to other pet dogs can bring a massive behavioral change in this regard as well.
+Early socialization and nearness to other pet dogs can also bring a massive behavioral change.

 ● Train your Dog Using Positive Reinforcements

 Train your dog using positive reinforcements.
-Using positive reinforcements means that for training your dog, you are using the reward and punishment mechanism.
+Using positive reinforcements means that you are using the reward and punishment mechanism for training your dog.
 The dog is rewarded if it makes its trainer happy by obeying a command.
 It earns a punishment when it disobeys.

 Positive reinforcements make it easy for your dog to understand what it is expected to do.
-Remember that AmStaff is an intelligent dog and this technique works best in its case.
-The reward can be given in the form of something to eat, a cuddle or a verbal praise.
+Remember that AmStaff is an intelligent dog, and this technique works best in its case.
+The reward can be given as something to eat, a cuddle, or verbal praise.

 If you are using verbal praise, be sure to appreciate your dog properly.
 Dogs get happy when they are praised.
-It is extremely necessary that you let your dog know that you are happy with its actions.
+You must let your dog know that you are happy with its actions.

 ● Defining a Task for Your Dog

 It is extremely important that you define carefully and elaborately the task for your dog.
-If the dog knows what is expected of it, it can diligently accomplish the task earning reward from the trainer.
-If the task is defined in an absurd manner, it is next to impossible for the dog to make sense of the task and to accomplish it.
+If the dog knows what is expected, it can diligently accomplish the task, earning a reward from the trainer.
+If the task is defined absurdly, the dog can’t understand and accomplish it.

-In order to carefully and completely convey the message to the dog, certain techniques are used.
-For example, you can use a particular word to let your dog know what you expect of him.
+To carefully and completely convey the message to the dog, certain techniques are used.
+For example, you can use a particular word to tell your dog what you expect of him.
 Assign only one word to each task.
-That way whenever you would utter that word, the dog would know what you are commanding.
+That way, the dog would know what you command whenever you utter that word.

 Never use a different word each time for a task.
 That way, your dog would get confused.
 Hand gestures can also be used to help the dog.
-For example you can indicate the dog to sit by using the gesture of your hand commanding it to sit.
-You can call the dog by making gestures calling it to you.
+For example, you can indicate the dog to sit by using the gesture of your hand to command it to sit.
+You can call the dog by making gestures and calling it to you.

 ● Tell Your Dog Who is The Leader

 It has repeatedly been mentioned that dogs are pack animals.
-And once you own it as a pet, it considers your family its pack.
+And once you own it as a pet, the dog will consider your family its pack.

-In a pack of dogs, there is only one leader that is an alpha dog.
+In a pack of dogs, only one leader is an alpha dog.
 In the family, that alpha person should be you.
 The dog must know that you are the leader of the pack.
 It is extremely important that you establish your leadership.

-The leadership can be established in multiple ways.
+Leadership can be established in multiple ways.
 Firstly, you should keep the dog on a leash.
 Let it know that you are the one who holds its leash and that you are the leader.
-Alternatively, you can let other members of your family hold the dog’s leash so that it must know the hierarchy of its pack.
+Alternatively, you can let other family members hold the dog’s leash so that it must know the hierarchy of its pack.

 Food is important for dogs.
 Dogs note who is giving them food.
 You should personally take this responsibility.
-Giving it food is the most critical moment when you can assert your leadership.
+Giving it food is the most critical moment to assert your leadership.
 While serving, let your dog stand and wait.
 Don’t let it start eating until you are finished.

 ● Socialization With Other Pets